Markie3110/Research_Track_2-Continous_Assesment/README.md

 Research Track 2 - Continuous Assessment
 ================================
-The following repository contains the links directed towards the individual assingments covered during the Research Track 2 course of the Robotics Master programme at the University of Genova, Italy.
+The following repository contains the links directed towards the individual assignments covered during the Research Track 2 course of the Robotics Master programme at the University of Genova, Italy.
 <br><br>